Border deaths soar; 2021 could break all-time record

 That was as close as he would get.

 Many of the migrants struggled in the water.
 Gutierrez had it the worst.
-The others would later recall to agents that he slipped under the surf, and they then saw his lifeless body floating near the panga boat that was supposed to have brought them to shore.
+The others would later recall to agents that he slipped under the Pacific Ocean surf, and they then saw his lifeless body floating near the panga boat that was supposed to have brought them to shore.

 Gutierrez is another grim statistic of this year’s unprecedented border surge — one of 61 people to die trying to sneak into the U.S. in May, and one of 383 over the last 10 months.
 They’ve drowned, fallen from the border wall, died of exposure, succumbed to illness or, increasingly, perished in car wrecks when the smugglers careened out of control.